Spimy/muse-cli/src/templates/typescript/README.md

     You can make a video or a queue loop.

     If video is looping, it will never jump to the next video unless you turn if off or skip the song\
     If queue is looping, the entire queue will never end.
-This is done by pushing the first video to the end of the queue array when it finishes playing
+This is done by pushing the current video to the end of the queue array when it finishes playing

     ![Loop command](assets/features/loop_command.png)